Cost-Effective Conceptual Design Using Taxonomies: Experiments

-{\bf Dataset}: We have used the collection of English Wikipedia articles from the Wikipedia dump of the October 8, 2008 that is annotated by concepts from Yago ontology in our experiments \cite{Suchanek:YAGO}.
-This collection contains 2,666,190 articles.
-For each taxonomy in our sets of taxonomies, we have extracted a subset of the original Wikipedia collection where each document contains at least a mention to an entity of a concept in the taxonomy.
-We use each data set in the experiments over its corresponding taxonomy.
-Table~\ref{tab:expinfo} shows the properties of these five data sets.
-The annotation accuracies of the concepts in selected taxonomies over these data sets are between 0.8 and 0.95.
+{\bf Datasets:} We have used the collection of English Wikipedia articles from the Wikipedia dump\footnote{\it dumps.wikimedia.org} of October 8, 2008 that is annotated by concepts from YAGO ontology in our experiments \cite{Suchanek:YAGO}.
+This collection originally contains 2,666,190 articles of which 1,470,661 articles are annotated by at least a concept from YAGO ontology.
+For each taxonomy in our set of taxonomies, we have extracted a subset of the original Wikipedia collection where each document contains at least a mention to an entity of a concept in the taxonomy.
+We use each dataset in the experiments over its corresponding taxonomy.
+Table~\ref{tab:expinfo} shows the properties of these eight datasets.
+The annotation accuracies of the concepts in selected taxonomies over these datasets are between 0.8 and 0.95.